0xpolarzero/airdrop-gas-benchmarks/README.md

 Steps 1 and 2 are aggregated into `Gas deployment`, with the details for each amount in such way: `total (deployment/initialization + deposit/airdrop)`.

-For **direct airdrops**, the gas cost of deploying and initializing the contract is ignored, as all solutions, excluding Thirdweb, are already deployed and available for use (direct call to the airdrop function).
+For **push-based airdrops**, the gas cost of deploying and initializing the contract is ignored, as all solutions, excluding Thirdweb, are already deployed and available for use (direct call to the airdrop function).

-The cost of deploying and initializing the Thirdweb direct airdrop contracts (`AirdropERC20`, `AirdropERC721`, `AirdropERC1155`) is actually very consistent, so it can be at least mentioned here (with a 1e3 underestimation):
+The cost of deploying and initializing the Thirdweb push-based airdrop contracts (`AirdropERC20`, `AirdropERC721`, `AirdropERC1155`) is actually very consistent, so it can be at least mentioned here (with a 1e3 underestimation):

 - Deploying proxy: ~66,000 gas
 - Initializing proxy: ~144,000

-### ERC20 (direct airdrop)
+### ERC20 (push-based)

 | Rank | Contract                                                       | Gas (1,000 recipients) | Difference from #1 |
 | ---- | -------------------------------------------------------------- | ---------------------- | ------------------ |